davidthings/mocad/tutorial/tutorial.md

 ### Step 4

 And we can end up with quite elaborate structures.
-Where things are located in the stack of graphics can get pretty confusing after a while, so this is not necessarily the way we want to write this code!
+Where things end up can get pretty confusing after a while, so this is not necessarily the way we want to write this code!

 ```
 Ball( c = 0 * Red );